sigstore/timestamp-authority/docs/tsa-policy.md

 In particular:

-1. The time-stamp token shall include an identifier for the time-stamp policy;
+1. The time-stamp token shall include an identifier for the time-stamp policy.

-1. Each time-stamp token shall have a unique identifier;
+1. Each time-stamp token shall have a unique identifier.

 1. The time values the TSU uses in the time-stamp token shall be traceable to at least one of the real time values distributed by a UTC(k) laboratory.

-1. The time included in the time-stamp token shall be synchronized with UTC within the accuracy defined in this policy and, if present, within the accuracy defined in the time-stamp token itself;

-1. If the time-stamp provider's clock is detected
-   (see section [7.3.2c](#732-clock-synchronization-with-utc)) as being out of the stated accuracy (see section [7.1.2e](#712-tsa-disclosure-statement))) then time-stamp tokens shall not be issued.
+1. The time-stamp provider should periodically monitor its correctness of time with a set of trusted UTC sources.
+The recorded accuracy should be included in the returned time-stamp token.

+1. The time-stamp provider SHOULD monitor for accuracy and alert if it's found to be out of sync.

-1. The time-stamp token shall include a representation (e.g., hash value) of the datum being time-stamped as provided by the requestor;
+1. The time-stamp token shall include a representation (e.g., hash value) of the datum being time-stamped as provided by the requestor.

 1. The time-stamp token shall be signed using a key generated exclusively for this purpose.